 Qing Pi also tastes Bitter and Pungent.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Bitter ingredients like Qing Pi tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such green tangerine peel are thought to target the Gallbladder, the Stomach and the Liver.
+As such Qing Pi is thought to target the Gallbladder, the Stomach and the Liver.
 Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
 The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Xiaozhang Recipe (consisting of Green Tangerine Peel) in combination of lamivudine could improve the liver function of chronic viral hepatitis B patients with compensated liver cirrhosis and hepatitis B virus deoxyribonucleic acid, lower their chronic liver disease questionnaire scores as well as improve their Child-Pugh classification.1